Security

 Important: Each webhook endpoint has its own

 whsec_*signing secret.
-It is NOT your API key (vp_sk_*) and NOT the session signing secret (ss_*).
+It is NOT your API key (vp_sk_*), and it is not thess_*session secret (which your integration does not use).
 The webhook signing secret is used only for webhook signatures, and your API key is used only for outbound API auth.
 The session signing secret backs return URL signatures (and other server-side session integrity checks) — never use it as your webhook or API credential.
 See Webhook Signing Secrets for the create / rotate / revoke lifecycle.

 Reporting Vulnerabilities